mercadopago/devsite-docs/guides/in-person-payments/integration-api/point-simulator.en.md

 The simulator has two modes of usage:

 * **PDV Mode**: Simulates the integration of a complete system (device and POS) with our Integrations API.
 Access the [PDV Mode Simulator](https://api.mercadopago.com/point/integrator-simulator/sandbox/?ignoreapidoc=true).
-* **Device Mode**: Simulates a virtual Point device so that you can test your integration from HTTP requests.
+* **Device mode**: simulates a virtual Point device so that you can test your integration from HTTP requests.
 Access the [Device Mode Simulator](https://api.mercadopago.com/point/integrator-simulator/sandbox/device?ignoreapidoc=true).

 ## How to use the simulator